jorisvink/litany/README.md

 each member has their own tunnel to each other participant in the group.

-You can join group conversations or create direct chat windows without being visible Litany by starting it directly from the terminal:
+You can join group conversations or create direct chat windows without being seen as "online" in Litany by starting it directly from the terminal:

 Establish a chat window to peer 0xf: